Indian states impose stricter lockdowns as COVID deaths hit record high

 Prime Minister Narendra Modi has been criticised for his handling of the oxygen shortage, though the government says it is doing all it can.

+Medical journal Lancet said in an editorial on Saturday Prime Minister Modi’s attempts to stifle criticism were “inexcusable.”

+“India must now restructure its response while the crisis rages.
+The success of that effort will depend on .. implementing a public health response that has science at its heart.”

 Tamil Nadu chief minister M.K.
-Stalin said in a letter to Modi late on Friday Tamil Nadu’s medical oxygen demand could double in the next two weeks.
+Stalin said in a letter to Modi late on Friday that medical oxygen demand in the state could double in the next two weeks.

 “The availability of oxygen in Tamil Nadu is very very critical,” Stalin said, adding that 13 patients died in a hospital on the outskirts of Chennai due to the lack of oxygen.

-Reporting by Sudarshan Varadhan in Chennai and Tanvi Mehta in New Delhi; editing by Alasdair Pal and Jane Wardell
+Reporting by Sudarshan Varadhan in Chennai and Tanvi Mehta in New Delhi; editing by Alasdair Pal, Jane Wardell and Christina Fincher

 Our Standards: The Thomson Reuters Trust Principles.